jamiesmith/pixinsight-icons/README.md

 # PixInsight Process Icons

-The process icons that I use for RGB and SHO workflows.
+:wave: These are the process icons that I use for my RGB and SHO image processing workflows.

 Several of the icons are from [lukomatico and Bill Blanshan](https://www.youtube.com/watch?v=SQmFFkF6XhM).
 Make sure to